nanos-world/docs/docs/core-concepts/packages/packages-guide.md

 ---

 **Packages** are pieces/components of your server which will execute Lua scripts to interact to the game.

 ![](/img/docs/packages-01.jpg)

-Each Package is isolated and have it's own Lua Virtual Machine, this means that each has its own global scope and cannot access others data directly.

 ## Folder Structure

-All Packages must go under `Server/Packages/` folder, each Package is a folder under that.
+All Packages must go under `Server/Packages/` folder.
+Each Package is a folder under that.

 They can contain the following folders: `Server`, `Client` and `Shared`.
 Only **Client** and **Shared** folders will be sent and loaded by the clients when they connect.